-- (1) In a spirit of close co-operation, the aeronautical authorities of the Contracting Parties shall consult each other from time to time with a view to ensuring the implementation of, and satisfactory compliance with, the provisions of the present Agreement and the Schedule annexed thereto and shall consult when necessary to provide for modification thereof. - (2) Either Contracting Party may request consultation, which may be through discussion or by correspondence and shall begin within a period of sixty (60) days of the date of receipt of the request, unless both Contracting Parties agree to an extension of this period.
+- (1) In a spirit of close co-operation, the aeronautical authorities of the Contracting Parties shall consult each other from time to time with a view to ensuring the implementation of, and satisfactory compliance with, the provisions of the present Agreement and the Schedule annexed thereto and shall consult when necessary to provide for modification thereof. - (2) Either Contracting Party may request consultation, which may be through discussion or by correspondence and shall begin within a period of sixty (60) days of the date of receipt of the request, unless both Contracting Parties agreed to an extension of this period.

-- (1) If any dispute arises between the Contracting Parties relating to the interpretation or application of the present Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation. - (2) If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to some person or body suitable to decide the relevant questions of law and fact; if they do not so agree, the dispute shall at the request of either Contracting Party be submitted for decision to a tribunal of three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.
+- (1) If any dispute arises between the Contracting Parties relating to the interpretation or application of the present Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation. - (2) If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to some person or body; if they do not so agree, the dispute shall at the request of either Contracting Party be submitted for decision to a tribunal of three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.
 Each of the Contracting Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels requesting arbitration of the dispute by such a tribunal, and the third arbitrator shall be appointed within a further period of sixty (60) days.
-If either of the Contracting Parties fails to nominate an arbitrator within the period specified, or if the third arbitrator is not appointed within the specified period, the President of the Council of the International Civil Aviation Organisation may at the request of either Contracting Party appoint an arbitrator or arbitrators as the case requires.
-In such case, the third airbitrator shall be a national of a third State and shall act as President of the arbitral tribunal.
-Each Contracting Party shall pay the costs of the arbitrator whom it has nominated or who has been appointed by the President of the Council of the International Civil Aviation Organisation in default of such nomination.
-The two Contracting Parties shall equally share the costs of the third arbitrator (however appointed) as well as the other costs of the arbitration. - (3) The Contracting Parties shall comply with any decision given under paragraph (2) of this Article, and also with any order of provisional measures of protection made by the arbitral tribunal whether at its own initiative or at the request of either Contracting Party.
+If either of the Contracting Parties fails to nominate an arbitrator within the period specified, or if the third arbitrator is not appointed within the period specified, the President of the Council of the International Civil Aviation Organisation may at the request of either Contracting Party appoint an arbitrator or arbitrators as the case requires.
+In such case, the third arbitrator shall be a national of a third State and shall act as President of the arbitral tribunal.

+(3) The Contracting Parties shall comply with any decision given under paragraph (2) of this Article.

-If either of the Contracting Parties considers it desirable to modify any provision of the present Agreement including the Schedule annexed thereto, such modification, if agreed between the Contracting Parties and if necessary after consultation in accordance with Article 12 of the present Agreement, shall come into effect when confirmed by an Exchange of Letters.
+If either of the Contracting Parties considers it desirable to modify any provision of the present Agreement including the Schedule annexed thereto such modification, if agreed between the Contracting Parties and if necessary after consultation in accordance with Article 12 of the present Agreement, shall come into effect when confirmed by an Exchange of Letters.

-The present Agreement and its schedule shall be amended by an Exchange of Letters between the Contracting Parties so as to conform with any multi-lateral Convention or Agreement which may become binding on them.
+The present Agreement and its Schedule shall be amended by an Exchange of Letters between the Contracting Parties so as to conform with any multilateral Convention or Agreement which may become binding on them.

-- (1) Either Contracting Party may at any time give notice to the other Contracting Party of its decision to terminate the present Agreement; such notice shall be simultaneously communicated to the International Civil Aviation Organisation.
-In such case the Agreement shall terminate twelve (12) months after the date of receipt of the notice by the other Contracting Party, unless the notice to terminate is withdrawn by Agreement before the expiry of this period.
-In the absence of acknowledgment of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen (14) days after the receipt of the notice by the International Civil Aviation Organisation. - (2) The Government of Malawi shall register the present Agreement with the International Civil Aviation Organisation.
+Either Contracting Party may at any time give notice to the other Contracting Party of its decision to terminate the present Agreement; such notice shall be simultaneously communicated to the International Civil Aviation Organisation.
+In such case the Agreement shall terminate twelve (12) months after the date of receipt of the notice by the other Contracting Party, unless the notice to terminate is withdrawn by agreement before the expiry of this period.
+In the absence of acknowledgment of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen (14) days after the receipt of the notice by the International Civil Aviation Organisation.